 Upon returning to Amman in the evening, we went to explore the old part of town.
 I was excited for this because at this point, there was no place in my heart for Amman.
 If Rome is your mistress, Amman is the one you never bothered to call back.
 It is a city completely devoted to automotive movement.
 Cars are king.
 Highways traverse the city with neither hide nor hair of stoplights.
 Pedestrians walk alongside fast cars and cross at roundabouts in perilous fright.
 The whole city seemed like one big Aurora Avenue, the part north of the ship canal (for yous in Seattle) minus the crossings Aurora has every half mile or so and the view of the space needle and the troll and all its other redeeming qualities.
 There were no charming neighborhoods that I had yet seen and the nostrils were constantly offended by exhaust fumes.
 Add the lack of cafe and bar scene, sparse people-watching opportunities, no coastline or prominent river, and it is as far from my kind of town as you could possibly dream up.
 I needed something to like about this city--so far is had only some interesting topography...

+The next phase redeemed it.
+We walked down from the fort, through a series of alleys on a hillside with intriguing signs on doors, rugs hanging, lots of stairways, and views across the low-lying valley where the old roman theater is carved out of the opposite hillside, then descended into the colorful and boisterous market.
 I was starving now and in tried to buy one banana; the vendor thought this quantity so absurd, he gave it to me for free.
 I gobbled it, he chuckled, and I then bought some dates, walnuts, and golden raisins.
 The dried fruits and nuts in the Middle East are unparalleled.
 The aroma of shwarma and shish kebabs on a grill lured us into a small crowded restaurant and we, exhausted, sat in relief and anticipation of the deliciousness we would soon encounter.
 I overdid it on the hot peppers and then wanted to buy a coke because I liked the bottle with Arabic writing on it.
 The guy said I couldn't take it out of the restaurant because of the bottle deposit.
 "But I want to.
 I'll pay for the bottle."
 This was unheard of and it was too confusing so he said to just take it, never mind it all, don't pay for the bottle, in fact, don't even pay for the coke.
 Enjoy!
 Shopping opportunities abounded here and everywhere I looked was a feast for the eyes.
 The stores were clustered according to type of goods sold and one row really caught my eye--the shisha shops!
 After a purchase or the ornate blue-glass fruit tobacco water pipe, lo and behold, a liquor store popped out of the woodwork (hard to find here)!
 This was shaping up to be a night of vices.
 I also spent a good amount of time perusing the goods here.
 Jordanian arak (licorice liquer), brandy, even Petra Beer!
 I worried about the heavies and breakables that would be in my bag on the journey home, but the alcohol was so much cheaper here, and different items.
 Consumerism got the best of me and I went home with a quantity of material goods George W. would have been proud of in 2008 when he gave us the consumer stimulus.
 Back to Ben's flat, I assembled all the parts for shisha and readied the cherry tobacco with foil on top.
 I invited the roommates to join in the festivities but they all declined.
 One guy was busy on his computer.
 The other guy snuck out of the house with his girlfriend to walk her home.
 The conservative landlord told the boys they aren't to have women in the flat (no inviting female friends over for dinner parties and the like).
 This just plain doesn't work for those of the western world (or far eastern, or anyone but Arab world I suppose) so I was also nervous to be seen walking in and out of the building (so conspicuous as I am).
 Nonetheless, we enjoyed good conversation and very nice Arabic treats into the night.

 Over the Jordan River and into the Promised Land

-l was well until the border crossing, agonizingly long and never knowing what was going on or what absurdity we were waiting for.
+At 6 am, I caught a cab to the bus station, bought an egg/falafel sandwich, and a mint tea for the ride.
+All was well until the border crossing, agonizingly long and never knowing what was going on or what absurdity we were waiting for.
 At the Israeli immigration, all the Palestinians were prancing through (this is the one crossing they can go to, and Israelis cannot) the agent took my passport and continued to pass everyone else through as she indicated to step to the side of the window.
 She made a phone call.

 "What is going on?
 What is wrong with my passport?"